redhat-best-practices-for-k8s/test-network-function/CATALOG.md

 Property|Description
 ---|---
 Version|v1.0.0
 Description|http://test-network-function.com/testcases/networking/icmpv4-connectivity checks that each CNF Container is able to communicate via ICMPv4 on the Default OpenShift network.
-This test case requires the Deployment of the [CNF Certification Test Partner](https://github.com/test-network-function/cnf-certification-test-partner/blob/main/test-partner/partner-deployment.yaml).
-The test ensures that all CNF containers respond to ICMPv4 requests from the Partner Pod, and vice-versa.
+This test case requires the Deployment of the debug daemonset.
 Result Type|normative
 Suggested Remediation|Ensure that the CNF is able to communicate via the Default OpenShift network.
 In some rare cases, CNFs may require routing table changes in order to communicate over the Default network.
 In other cases, if the Container base image does not provide the "ip" or "ping" binaries, this test may not be applicable.
 For instructions on how to exclude a particular container from ICMPv4 connectivity tests, consult: [README.md](https://github.com/test-network-function/test-network-function#issue-161-some-containers-under-test-do-not-contain-ping-or-ip-binary-utilities).
 Best Practice Reference|[CNF Best Practice V1.2](https://connect.redhat.com/sites/default/files/2021-03/Cloud%20Native%20Network%20Function%20Requirements.pdf) Section 6.2